IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 states and operations is roughly as follows:

-1. Historical temperature measurements from the Global Historical Climatology Network are stored in a [public dataset][ghcn-d] in BigQuery.
+1. Historical temperature measurements from the Global Historical Climatology Network are stored in a [public data set][ghcn-d] in BigQuery.
 Each row corresponds to a weather station and a date.
 There are missing observations due to such reasons as measurements not passing quality checks.